tanveeratlogicx/VAPTSecurity/README.txt

 = How do I test the security features? =

 Detailed testing instructions are available in the FEATURES.md file included with the plugin.
-You can also refer to the Test URL information shown in the plugin settings.
+You can also use the test-vapt-features.php script for easy testing, or refer to the Test URL information shown in the plugin settings.

 = Can I customize the plugin behavior? =